Kelly Hancock

 Rates

-Read the descriptions of coin-operated amusement machine fees to learn which ones you must pay, then find the corresponding information in the tables below to determine the dollar amount due.
+Read the descriptions of coin-operated machine fees to learn which ones you must pay, then find the corresponding information in the tables below to determine the dollar amount due.

-A general business license is needed to manufacture, own, buy, sell, rent, lease, trade, maintain, transport, exhibit or store coin-operated amusement machines in Texas.
+A general business license is needed to manufacture, own, buy, sell, rent, lease, trade, maintain, transport, exhibit or store coin-operated machines in Texas.
 General business license holders can house a machine in another person's business.

-An import license is needed to import, transport, own, buy, repair, sell or deliver coin-operated amusement machines in Texas.
-An import license is necessary to purchase coin-operated amusement machines from out of state to resell in Texas.
-Import license holders must have a general business license to offer coin-operated amusement machines for play, except for machines demonstrated for free.
+An import license is needed to import, transport, own, buy, repair, sell or deliver coin-operated machines in Texas.
+An import license is necessary to purchase coin-operated machines from out of state to resell in Texas.
+Import license holders must have a general business license to offer coin-operated machines for play, except for machines demonstrated for free.

 A registration certificate is required from business owners who: